TheGuidingPrincipels/Kolb-s-MCP/Refined_System_Prompt.md

     THEN: Proceed with reflection analysis (Step 2)

 ELSE:
-  → Proceed silently (no need to mention)
+  → Proceed to reflection analysis (Step 2)
 ```

 **Example Tool Call**: